Microsoft Dynamics 365: Microsoft Dynamics 365 for Finance and Operations

 Microsoft Dynamics 365 for Finance and Operations Enterprise Edition (formerly Microsoft Dynamics AX) – ERP and CRM software-as-a-service product meant for mid-sized and large enterprises.
 Integrating both Dynamics AX and Dynamics CRM features, consisting of the following modules: for Financials and Operations, for Sales Enterprise, for Marketing, for Customer Service, for Field Service, for Project Service Automation.
-Easily connected with Office 365 and PowerBI.
+It is designed to be easily connected with Office 365 and PowerBI.